 McLaren’s choice of Sheffield City Region is further proof that the city region’s capabilities are up there with the best in the world.

-The AMRC employs more than 500 highly-qualified researchers and engineers from around the world.
-It has become a model for collaborative research involving universities, academics and industry worldwide and is a member of the High Value Manufacturing Catapult – a network of world-leading centres designed to transform the UK’s capacity for innovation and help drive economic growth.
+The AMRC has become a model for collaborative research involving universities, academics and industry worldwide and is a member of the High Value Manufacturing Catapult – a network of world-leading centres designed to transform the UK’s capacity for innovation and help drive economic growth.
+It has already worked with automotive companies such as Bentley, Ricardo, Jaguar Land Rover, Runflat Systems, Nissan and TMG – Toyota Motorsport; attracted by the centre’s expertise and capabilities.

 For further details or to discuss the potential for investment and partnership opportunities please contact +44(0)114 220 3444 or use our contact form to interact directly with our sector specialist.